HectareaGalbis/common-vulkan/README.md

 Bindings for the common vulkan library.

 **WARNING**: This library is still in development.
 My first objective is to be able to complete the official vulkan tutorial with these bindings.
-I'll be adding code and documentation as I can.
+I'll be adding code and documentation in my free time.

 # Documentation